SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 If you made it until now without any issues, congratulations!

-# Exercise 3.7 - Implement a read-API
+# Exercise 3.7 - Implement a reading API

 The next step of this excercise is to deploy an API that will allow us to read values stored in the Cache from outside Kyma.
 This will enable any third-party applications to make use of the data stored.